 Chaga mushrooms grow in the northern hemisphere on birch trees and if you don’t know what Chaga is, you probably haven’t thought twice about what it is, even if you have seen them on a tree in plain sight.
 Since they blend in naturally with the birch tree.
 They appear like big, knobbly black lumps that easily pass as being part of the tree itself.

-But don’t bee fooled by their crude exterior.
-As various research of this dense mushroom has revealed that this is a powerhouse of nutrition and beneficial properties.
+But don’t be fooled by their crude exterior.
+As various research on this dense mushroom has revealed that this is a powerhouse of nutrition and beneficial properties.

-What is the health benefits of Chaga mushrooms?
+What are the health benefits of Chaga mushrooms?

 What nutritional properties are found in Chaga mushrooms?

 - vitamin D